 Sedona is the ultimate all-American vacation destination It has pristine natural beauty, unlimited opportunities for relaxation, and a thriving restaurant scene.
 The top things to do in Sedona include hiking, climbing, stargazing, and otherwise exploring red rock country.

 Sedona’s red rocks aren’t only beautiful to explore, they are known for their energetic and mystical properties.
 Many visit Sedona to relax, rejuvenate and heal.
+Check out the best resorts in Sedona.

 Sedona is home to some of the top spas in America, especially the Enchantment Resort.
 You can find anything from massage to yoga, Reiki healing, and Chakra balancing.